 Just remember, traveling with your friends should be all about shared experiences, and by default, building stronger bonds.
 Traveling with your friends is also the perfect time to take the quintessential “your only young once” party trip, especially if you weren’t able to (or didn’t get your fill) in college.

 With your wingmen by your side, forget being shy and try and meet as many new people as possible, and use your buddies’ encouragement to try foods and travel activities you otherwise might not try.

 Just remember, this is a team trip — chill, go with the flow and have a good time.
 And even if disagreements do arise on the road, chances are you’ll all get over it in about 5 minutes.

-For classic party trips, consider Southeast Asia (go easy on the full moon parties though) or Greece (island hopping, beach bars and riding ATVs = win win win).
+For classic party trips, consider Southeast Asia (plan your Asia vacation here) or Greece (island hopping, beach bars and riding ATVs = win win win).
 Closer to home, try Belize for its surfing and jungle adventures, or rent a boat and spend a weekend at America’s Lake Havasu, Lake of the Ozarks or one of these other party lakes.
 In the winter, you can’t go wrong with a ski trip to a mountain like Breckenridge.

 3. Travel With Your Significant Other

 Chances are, your 20s will be your most formative dating years.

 But before you get down on one knee, travel with your girlfriend or boyfriend.
 And not just a weekend trip.
 Go somewhere for at least a week — and the further away the better.